pramsey/crunchyblog/indexes/index.md

 SPGIST      375ms
 ```

-As a general rule, when the data have a lot of overlaps, GIST with out perform SPGIST.
-When there is less overlap, then SPGIST will outperform GIST.
+As a general rule, when the data have a lot of overlaps, GIST will out-perform SPGIST.
+When there is less overlap, then SPGIST will out-perform GIST.

-Visually, using a synthetic data set of randomly sized circles with a high degree of overlay, GIST was about 5-15% faster.
+Visually, using this synthetic data set of randomly sized circles with a high degree of overlay, GIST was about 5-15% faster.

 ![GIST Faster](img/gist_faster.png)

-While using a synethetic data set of randomly size circles with less overlay, SPGIST was about 5-15% faster.
+While using this synthetic data set of randomly sized circles with less overlap, SPGIST was about 5-15% faster.

 ![SPGIST Faster](img/spgist_faster.png)

 ## Conclusions

 * Yes, you need a spatial index for your spatial data!
-* Don't neglect the possibility of using the newer SPGIST implementation over the tried-and-true GIST, if your data does not have a lot of overlap.
+* Don't neglect the possibility of using the newer SPGIST implementation over the tried-and-true GIST, particularly if your data is relatively uniform and does not have a lot of overlap.
 * Consider BRIN only if your data table is large, and stored in highly spatially correlated order.